SameerPhD/SameerGajghate_RestAPIAssignmentSolution-1/README.md

 #  Great Learning Assignment 6 - Employee Management - Spring Boot and Spring Security

 This repo contains the project **Great Learning Assignment 6 - Employee Management - Spring Boot and Spring Security**.
-This is a Spring Boot application along with Spring Security developed for [**E&ICT IIT Roorkee: Advanced Certificate Program in Full Stack Software Development**](https://www.greatlearning.in/advanced-certification-full-stack-software-development-iit-roorkee) certification.
+This is a Spring Boot application along with Spring Security developed for certification.

 ##  Problem Statement